 I just spent the last week at the ocean with family.
 The ocean feels sacred to me.
 Maybe it’s simply being five stories high in a condo, but there’s something about the shore that makes me feel closer to the heavens.
 I feel more connected to loved ones that have gone before me.
 I simply can’t look at a seagull without thinking of my dear father who died when he was only 49 years old.
 He loved to feed the gulls french fries and we both shared the bond of being pooped on by them!

 The day before we left for our trip, my sea glass locket (which I consider a secret sort of portable altar) arrived in the mail.

 This locket is of part of a handmade jewelry collection by Liz Lamoreux.
-(She also has an Etsy shop.)
+(Be sure to check out her Etsy shop.)
 Below are some words from an essay of Liz’s which inspired this collection: